logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ---

 ## <a id="goal"></a>Goal 🚀
-> When a rigorous scientific method leads to an efficient implementation.
+> When the scientific method leads to an efficient implementation.

 In this blog post, we focus on **SAMformer**, introduced in one of Ambroise's recent works: [*SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting*](https://arxiv.org/pdf/2402.10198) <d-cite key="ilbert2024samformer"></d-cite>.
 SAMformer combines Sharpness-Aware Minimization (SAM) <d-cite key="foret2021sharpnessaware"></d-cite> and channel-wise attention to obtain a light-weight SOTA model with improved robustness and signal propagation compared to its competitors.
 This blog aims to provide a high-level view of the motivation behind SAMformer while explaining how to implement it.
 For the reader interested in more details, the paper is on [arXiv](https://arxiv.org/pdf/2402.10198), and the code can be found on [github](https://github.com/romilbert/samformer).